 About Me

-I’m a computational linguist and AI researcher with more than two decades of experience at the intersection of language and technology.
-Trained as a formal linguist with a PhD from the University of Southern California, my work centers on the syntax–semantics interface and how linguistic theory can inform computational models of language.
+Trained as a formal linguist (PhD, University of Southern California), my research focuses on the syntax–semantics interface and how linguistic theory can inform the design and evaluation of computational models of language.

-I direct the Zoorna Institute, a research and education organization dedicated to developing linguistically grounded and ethically designed AI.
-Our team brings together linguists, computer scientists, and educators to advance multilingual and low-resource language technologies, with a focus on the languages of the Middle East and the Caucasus.
+where we develop linguistically grounded and ethically designed AI systems.
+Our work brings together linguists, computer scientists, and educators to advance multilingual and low-resource language technologies, with a focus on the languages of the Middle East and the Caucasus.

 Degrees & Certificates